isthatlowsonli/Social-Network-Analysis/README.md

 # Social Network Analysis
-This is the repo for NTU course, Financial Engineering
+This is the repo for NTU course, Economic Analysis of Social Networks

 ## Author
 * Name: **Lowson Li** [![LinkedIn][linkedin-shield]][linkedin-url]
 * Student ID: R08323023
 * Department: Economics, first year of postgraduate

 ## Homework
 The concept and the coding strategy are described on the first section of each file.